php-ru/symfony-docs-ru/reference/forms/types/percent.rst

 **type**: ``boolean`` or ``string`` **default**: ``true``

-.. versionadded:: 4.3

-    The ``symbol`` option was introduced in Symfony 4.3.

 By default, fields are rendered with a percentage sign ``%`` after the input.
 Setting the value to ``false`` will not display the percentage sign.
 Setting the value to a ``string`` (e.g. ``‱``), will show that string instead of the default